 - Because the workouts are available through the app on a tablet or smartphone, they’re portable.
 You can do them anywhere!

 - The coaches and community are very knowledgable, helpful and encouraging.
 “Progress over perfection” is the mantra, so it’s about doing the best you can on any given day.

 - It’s based on sound, current science.
 (Many nutritionists, endocrinologists and other health professionals are now embracing the benefits of intermittent fasting, and have been on-board with whole-food nutrition for some time.)

-If the thought of “intermittent fasting” is making you nervous, it’s quite do-able.
+If the idea of “intermittent fasting” is making you nervous, it’s actually quite do-able.
 It just means that you consume your meals within an 8-hour window, and fast (water, plain coffee, and tea OK) for the remaining 16.
 For me, that means I usually eat between noon and 8pm, and fast for the rest of the time.
 (Several hours of which are spent sleeping.)
 Some days if I’m really hungry, I’ll break the fast an hour or so early.
 That’s fine too.

 What might surprise you…

 We’re often told that we need to eat less and move more, but we may be overdoing it and depressing our metabolism-boosting hormones.
 I was really shocked at how much food I was supposed to eat daily, and was sure I’d be bursting out of my clothes within weeks.
+(Spoiler: I wasn’t!)
 And the workouts are all around 30 minutes; that’s all you need if it’s targeted.

 And speaking of hormones, FWTFL is designed to reduce Cortisol.
 That’s the “stress hormone” that makes us store belly fat, interferes with sleep, increases blood pressure and has been correlated with a host of other chronic illnesses.
 (My blood pressure, which has been creeping higher for the last couple of years, is now back down into the normal range.)